'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 "Everyone enters this place and soaks up the energy of our mountain and it is lucky that the mountain has a lot of energy to give.
 All we are doing is allowing to give it some energy back."

-In his view, one of the purposes of the stone was to help people reconnect with loved ones that have passed away, and help reflect on "who we are and where we are going".
+In his view, one of the purposes of the stone was to help people reconnect with loved ones who had died, and help reflect on "who we are and where we are going".

-He said others may see the Atea-ā-Rangi in a different way which was great.
+He said others might see the Atea-ā-Rangi in a different way, which was great.

 The whole idea was to bring everyone in our community closer, he said, and Matariki helped everyone realise the diversity.